Frequently Asked Questions

 How long do orders take to ship?

-Cover shipments can take 4-6 weeks to be manufacture, though seasonal volume may affect normal production and delivery windows.
+Cover shipments can take 4-6 weeks to be manufactured, though seasonal volume may affect normal production and delivery windows.

-For any other products (lifters, filters, accessories), orders are typically shipped within 2 days.
+For other in stock products (lifters, filters, accessories), these are typically shipped out within 7 business days.

 For full shipping terms, please visit the Shipping & Returns page.